patsap1975/hello-world/README.md

 # hello-world
 For practicing Github workflow
-Thring to learn github workflows.
+Trying to learn github workflows.
+Updated new line